 Government Mortgage Insurance versus Private Mortgage Insurance

-So if you don’t have a 20% down payment, the FHA loan looks like the best route to take on paper, and if you have a 20% down payment then the Conventional Mortgage is the best way right?
+If you don’t have a 20% down payment, the FHA loan looks like the best route to take on paper, and if you have a 20% down payment then the Conventional Mortgage is the best way right?
 The answer is a resounding no!
 It depends on what priorities matter the most to you for your current and future situation as well on these main factors: credit score, down payment, and debt to income ratio.

 Do I put more money down 5% – 20% on a conventional loan and pay no mortgage insurance or a small amount of mortgage insurance each month?